-High, mitigated to Low: Unmitigated risk is High, but reduced to low with mitigation measures.
-Crimean-Congo hemorrhagic fever occurs in a small number of cases (less than 1% per month attack rate) and is transmitted by tick bites or occupational contact with blood or secretions from infected animals.
+Unmitigated risk is moderate, but reduced to low with mitigation measures.
+Crimean-Congo hemorrhagic fever occurs in rare cases (less than 0.1% per month attack rate in indigenous personnel) and is transmitted by tick bites or occupational contact with blood or secretions from infected animals.
 The disease typically requires intensive care with fatality rates from 5% to 50%.